 Service Name: Computer Purchasing and Consulting

 The Computer Purchasing Centre (CPC) is the primary resource for IT purchases at Memorial University, with annual revenues of approximately $6M.
-The CPC is a not-for-profit centre within the Department of Computing & Communications.
+The CPC is a not-for-profit centre within the Personal Computing Group (PCG) or Information Technology Services.

 - The CPC sells many products, including servers, storage products, workstations, desktops, notebooks, peripherals, software and accessories.